adiblake/magnificent-aluminum-6941c/content/pages/index.md

     grid_items:
       - title: Crafting your brand identity
         content: >
-          I work closely with my clients to build strong, recgonisable and versatile branding packages for their businesses which include logos, marketing material and documentation.
+          I work closely with my clients to build strong, recognisable and versatile branding packages for their businesses which include logos, marketing material and documentation.
       - title: Advertising and promotional imagery